MaximilianPiech/iDTech_JavaScript_Bootcamp/Unit Testing Activity/README.md

 # Unit Testing Activity
-This activity tests whether the correct text has been entered to match.
+This will greet the user depending on how they type their name.